No Products in the Cart

 Not everyone is a fan of surprises.
 For some, the shock can be overwhelming.
 Some may not like being the center of attention.
 So before you book a location or contract with a DJ, make sure your celebrant is interested in a surprise party.

 If you’re planning their surprise, there’s an excellent chance you know them well enough to make the determination, but if you don’t, seek out a friend or family member that might know.
 If you can’t find a reliable source, you’ll have to make the call based on what you know about their personality.
 If you’re still not sure, consider that everyone deserves a surprise party at least once in their life.
+Just like you should consider your friend's preferences when considering gift ideas, you should think about them when party planning.

 SEE ALSO: How to Design a Custom Card Online